Monday, 28 December 2020

-Fibre: fiber you consume in foods can also help bind bile in your gut.
+Fibre: fibre you consume in foods can also help bind bile in your gut.
 So, fibre is another way to encourage toxin excretion in your stools.
-This includes soluble fiber, such as found in oats, legumes, apples and fruits.
+This includes soluble fibre, such as found in oats, legumes, apples and fruits.

 Good hydration: You need to consume enough water to support the elimination of toxins through your urine and stools.
 Good hydration helps your kidneys work better.
 Being well-hydrated also helps reduce your risk of constipation.